arjmandi/purple/README.md

 ## Live Free Models
 Supposing having an implementation of these concepts, the resulting system comprises many models that are interacting together.
 I call each of these models a Live Free Model(LFM).
 Any LFM knows its objective at any given time and constantly is updating it.
-A set of LFMs form a Purple.
+A set of LFMs form something we call a **Purple.**

+## Purple
+A Purple is a set of LFMs which we can communicate with.

 ## How to use Purple
-Purple, or any other implementation of AGI is not a simple tool to use, it's like a person.
+Purple, (or any other implementation of AGI) is different from normal tools we have.
+It can be simpler to use or more difficult.
+Like a person.

-On the other hand, we also use humans.
+On the other hand, we sometimes use other humans.

-Ways we get what we want from a person:
+Some ways that come to mind when we want to get something from a person are:
 1. Using them, persuading them
 2. Trade with them
 3. Collaborate with them
 4. Serve them

+etc.

-If we truly build AGI, it will have its own agenda, and we need to answer its needs or give it what it wants or persuade it to give us answers.
+If we truly build AGI, it will have its own agenda, and we need to answer its needs or give it what it wants or persuade it to give us the answers.

-It might have an answer for understanding the secrets of the universe or a way to travel to far galaxies, etc. And we might not understand how that answer works, but might also use it.
+It might have an answer for understanding the secrets of the universe or a way to travel to far galaxies, etc. And we might not understand how that answer works, but we might also use it.

-## The name, why Purple
-In this design I'm more twoard models where intelligence emereges from a population of models not a single models.
-I believe it's essential to have small live models that each one has its own experinces and stories and has the ability to interact and communicate with other models, and true intelligence emereges from that not a single model.
-I read from LeCun and respect him a lot but one of the key aspects missing in his proposal[^5] is that models should a have specifiec way to learn from eachother alongside their general ability of learning from the world.

-Moravec paradox

-Purple contradictions amongst cohesion and cohisive. individual and society. want and need.

 ## Open Questions